 There are, though, two points of interest in the film’s form.
 It sometimes matches empty visual sights with a busier soundscape; when giving an empty street some hustle and bustle it’s rather unnecessary, but pairing a deserted beach with the panicked voices and screams of evacuating residents results in an emotional wallop.

 The other point is a rare symbolic connection between the film’s physical medium and subject matter.
 You see, the film was shot by Jakob Stark on 35mm.
-More haunting than Jean-Luc Godard’s use of digital in In Praise of Love (Éloge de l’amour 2001) or Claire Denis’s in High Life (2018), both to denote a different temporality, Half-Life in Fukushima‘s use of actual physical film are, again, a constant reminder that in order to see what we’re seeing, more than just the film stock had to be exposed.
+More haunting than Jean-Luc Godard’s use of digital in In Praise of Love (Éloge de l’amour 2001) or Claire Denis’s in High Life (2018), both to denote a different temporality, Half-Life in Fukushima‘s use of actual physical film is, again, a constant reminder that in order to see what we’re seeing, more than just the film stock had to be exposed.

 Oh, and there’s an ostrich.